AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ## IV.
 Addressing Computational Problems

-### The Folk Theorem of Statistical Computing
 <div class="red-box">
-  <strong>Key Insight:</strong>
+  <strong>The Folk Theorem of Statistical Computing: </strong>
-  When computational problems arise, they often indicate an issue with the model itself.
+ <li> When computational problems arise, they often indicate an issue with the model itself.  </li>
-  Many cases of poor convergence are tied to regions of parameter space that are either irrelevant or nonsensical.
-Instead of throwing more computational resources at the problem, the first step should be to identify and address potential model pathologies.
+ <li> Many cases of poor convergence are tied to regions of parameter space that are either irrelevant or nonsensical. </li>
+  <li> Instead of throwing more computational resources at the problem, the first step should be to identify and address potential model pathologies. </li>
 </div>

----

 ### Starting at Simple and Complex Models and Meeting in the Middle
 Diagnosing computational problems often requires a two-pronged approach: